Neural Window Decoder for SC-LDPC Codes: Preliminaries

 \subsection{SC-LDPC Codes and Window Decoding}

 In this paper, we consider protograph-based SC-LDPC codes \cite{Mitchell2015}.
 The protograph of SC-LDPC codes is constructed by the edge-spreading technique to couple every $w$ adjacent LDPC blocks out of a total of $L$ disjoint LDPC blocks into a single coupled chain.
 The parameters $w$ and $L$ are called coupling width and chain length, respectively.
-The base matrix $\mathbf{B}$ of the protograph-based SC-LDPC codes is represented by

-where each component base matrix $\mathbf{B}_i$ is of size $n_c \times n_v$.
-The base matrix (\ref{Eq:Base_uniform}) is composed of $L$ positions for $n_v$ protograph VNs (PVNs) and $L+w$ positions for $n_c$ protograph CNs (PCNs).
-By lifting this base matrix with a factor of $z$, a SC-LDPC code is constructed with $LN_v=Ln_vz$ VNs and $(L+w)N_c=(L+w)n_cz$ CNs, where $N_v$ and $N_c$ are the number of VNs and CNs at each position.
-Consequently, the code rate is given as follows,
+The base matrix $\mathbf{B}$ consists of VNs at $L$ positions and CNs at $L+w$ positions; each position contains $N$ protograph VNs and $M$ protograph CNs.
+By lifting this base matrix with a factor of $z$, an SC-LDPC code is constructed with $Ln=LNz$ VNs and $(L+w)m=(L+w)Mz$ CNs, where $n$ and $m$ are the number of VNs and CNs at each position.
+Consequently, the code rate is given as

-where the last term corresponds to the rate loss.
 When the uncoupled LDPC blocks possess regular VN and CN degrees of $d_v$ and $d_c$, respectively, the resulting SC-LDPC codes are referred to as $(d_v, d_c)$-regular SC-LDPC codes.
-The protograph of the $(3,6)$-regular SC-LDPC code is shown in Fig.~\ref{Fig:WD}~(a), which will be used as an running example throughout this paper.
+The protograph of the $(3,6)$-regular SC-LDPC code is shown in Fig.~\ref{Fig:WD}(a), which will be used as a running example throughout this paper.

-The repetitive structure of SC-LDPC codes facilitates window decoding that performs decoding within a window of size $W$, aiming to decode target VNs in the first position of the window \cite{Iyengar2012}.
-Fig.~\ref{Fig:WD}~(b) illustrates window decoding with $W=6$.
-Over the additive white Gaussian noise (AWGN) channel, the conventional WD proceeds as follows: The first window stage begins within the first window configuration, which includes VNs and CNs at positions $1,\ldots,W$.
-Decoding utilizes the BP algorithm or the MS algorithm with a uniform parallel schedule.
-The $N_v$ target VNs in the first position are decoded based on their decision log-likelihood ratios (LLRs).
+The repetitive structure of SC-LDPC codes facilitates sliding window decoding that operates within a window of size $W$, aiming to decode target VNs in the first $T$ positions of the window \cite{Iyengar2012}.
+Fig.~\ref{Fig:WD}(b) illustrates window decoding with $W=6$ and $T=1$.
+Over the additive white Gaussian noise (AWGN) channel, the conventional WD proceeds as follows: The first stage begins within the window, which includes VNs and CNs at positions $1,\ldots,W$.
+Decoding utilizes either the BP (sum-product) algorithm or the MS algorithm.
+The $n$ target VNs in the first position are decoded based on their decision log-likelihood ratios (LLRs).
 Subsequently, the window shifts one position to the right, and the second stage begins.
-This process is repeated $L$ times until all VNs in the entire chain are decoded.
-From the second stage onward, the previously processed VNs outside the window transmit their decision LLRs, determined in the earlier stages, to the CNs in the current window (see the arrows from VNs in the first and second positions in Fig.~\ref{Fig:WD}~(b)).
+This process is repeated $L$ times until all $Ln$ VNs in the entire chain are decoded.
+From the second stage onward, the previously decoded VNs outside the window pass their decision LLRs, determined in the earlier stages, to the CNs in the current window (see the arrows in Fig.~\ref{Fig:WD}(b)).